learn-awesome/learn/README.md

 # To Do

-- Build a mobile app (currently, there is a minimal Android version built in Flutter and a website bundled an app for iOS).
+- Build a mobile app (currently, there is a minimal Android version built in Flutter.
 A learning assistant should be always near you.

 - Improve automatic extraction of metadata from links.
-I did this for books, but it remains for other formats like videos etc.
+I did this for books, but it remains pending for other formats like videos etc.

 - Improve the topic hierarchy for easy navigation.

-- Improve the browser extension or the flashcard module.
+- Improve the browser extension and the flashcard module.

 - Add richer metadata to items so that advanced search becomes more useful.